ismaelw/ps-documentor/Readme.md

 ## Usage

 See the `New-ScriptDocumentation` function below for how to use this Script.
-You Basically have to options
+You Basically have two options:

+-   Create one documentation file for all functions in all provided script files or one documentation for a single script file provided
+-   Create multiple documentation files for each script file provided

 ## Contents